simion-iulian/rpi-sk6812/README.md

         // The RGB sequence may vary on some strips.
 Valid values
         // are "rgb", "rbg", "grb", "gbr", "bgr", "brg".
         // Default is "rgb".
-        // RGBW strips are not currently supported. this.config.strip = 'grb';
+        // For RGBW strips "rgbw" and "grbw" is supported this.config.strip = 'grb';

         // Configure ws281x